mounika062002/DockerBased_WSN_Management_System/README.md

 Extensible Architecture  : Easily extendable to support new sensors, analytics, or machine learning modules.

 # Installation
 Ensure you have Docker and Docker Compose installed on your system.
 Download the project files from the GitHub repository.
 Place the wsn_data.sql file, backend folder, Grafana dashboard JSON, and Node-RED flow JSON in the project directory.
 Configure the docker-compose.yml file as per your environment.
 Open a terminal in the project folder and run docker-compose up --build to start all services.
-Once the setup is complete, access the Flask API at http://localhost:5000, Grafana at http://localhost:3000, and Node-RED at http://localhost:1880.
+Once the setup is complete, access the Flask API, Grafana and Node-RED .
 Please note that additional configuration steps may be required depending on your specific environment.

 # Contributing